 Residence Life

-A place where classmates become neighbors and neighbors become friends building a lifetime of memories.
+A living-learning environment where classmates become neighbors and neighbors become friends building a lifetime of memories.

 - Welcome to your new home away from home!
 From our residence halls to the dining hall, our campus is beautiful.